GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/05_inputs_ouputs_page.md

 - **Digital Input Switching**: This parameter determines how the system interprets digital input signals.
 The available options are PNP and NPN:

   - **PNP** (sourcing): In the activated state, the input is raised to the voltage applied at X2.11.
 In the deactivated state, the input is grounded via a pull-down resistor.
-In this configuration, current flows from the output of the higher-level control system to the input of the Igus dryve D1.
+In this configuration, current flows from the output of the higher-level control system to the input of the igus® dryve D1.
   - **NPN** (sinking): In the activated state, the input is grounded.
 In the deactivated state, the input is raised to the voltage applied at X2.11 due to a pull-up resistor.
-In this configuration, current flows from the input of the Igus dryve D1 to the output of the higher-level control system.
+In this configuration, current flows from the input of the igus® dryve D1 to the output of the higher-level control system.

     Since all inputs and outputs of the MESA boards are of the PNP (sourcing) type, we will leave this option set to the default value "PNP."